gpflux.architectures.constant_input_dim_deep_gp#

 is_last_layer – Whether the kernel is part of the last layer in the Deep GP.

-- build_constant_input_dim_deep_gp(X: numpy.ndarray, num_layers: int, config: Config) gpflux.models.DeepGP [source]#
+- build_constant_input_dim_deep_gp(X: numpy.ndarray, num_layers: int, config: Config) gpflux.models.DeepGP[source]#

 Build a Deep GP consisting of

-.The architecture is largely based on Salimbeni and Deisenroth [SD17], with the most notable difference being that we keep the hidden dimension equal to the input dimensionality of the data.
+num_layersGPLayers.
+All the hidden layers have the same input dimension as the data, that is,X.shape[1].The architecture is largely based on Salimbeni and Deisenroth [SD17], with the most notable difference being that we keep the hidden dimension equal to the input dimensionality of the data.

 Note